How do your review scores work?

 You aren’t afraid of being blacklisted for a bad review?

 Why would I be?
-If one company refuses to send me future games for review because I gave one a negative verdict, there are countless other game developers and publishers I can reach out and speak to about covering their titles.
+If one company refuses to send me future games for review because I gave one a negative verdict, countless other game developers and publishers exist that I can reach out to about covering their titles.
 There are more than I could ever attempt to play and review alone.
 Losing a couple is not going to hurt me in any way.
-And besides, when I started this website, I was on my own and had to buy every game I reviewed in the first place.
+Besides, when I started this website, I was on my own and had to buy every game I reviewed in the first place.

 Then that’s what I’ll do, and its what I do now when I don’t receive a requested key in the first place.
 If my readers value my opinion enough to read my work.
 They probably don’t mind waiting a little bit on what I have to say.
-And if they can’t, my opinion was unlikely to affect their purchase decision in any way.
+If they can’t, my opinion was unlikely to affect their purchase decision anyway.

-But you have more positive reviews than negative ones, are you lying?
+But you have more positive scoring reviews than negative ones, are you lying?

 How can we support you and other independent gaming journalists?

 Read what we write, share our work with other people on your social media or even Reddit.
 The most important thing is that we are seen and heard.
 Otherwise, we might as well be writing a diary.
-But if you really want to go the extra mile, consider becoming a Patron
+But if you really want to go the extra mile, consider becoming a Patron.
+All of my patrons get a special discord role and access to patron only stories about my tabletop gaming groups shenanigans.

 I also run a gaming blog or website, would you consider doing a guest post on my site?